 Many who suffered from a past characterized by an eating disorder (or mental illness in general) find it much more comfortable to run away from or numb out the taxing thoughts rather than fighting to create new pathways of thinking.

-Find Your Inner Strength And Share Your Truth
+Find Your Inner Strength And Share Your Truth with a Healthy Pride

-I myself always felt especially insecure about my breasts, my bottom and my thighs, even for a long time after I “overcame” anorexia because they are cluttered with stretchmarks.
+I myself always felt especially insecure about my breasts, my bottom, and my thighs, even for a long time after I “overcame” anorexia because they are cluttered with stretchmarks.
 The urge to keep my experiences a secret was omnipresent for several years so I hid my body.
 Again.

 The stretchmarks were a shameful reminder of the weight I gained in a pretty short amount of time after I had started recovery.
 It was not until many years later that I started reconsidering my thoughts and came to the conclusion that they are something to be proud of.
 I did not want to run away from the fact that I am recovering from anorexia anymore.

 Those marks tell my story!
 They are a part of the journey that made me who I am today, and the proof that I won the fight over my eating disorder.

 The illness dragged me down for much too long, and it has finally become a new source of power for me.

 So what exactly do I want to tell you?
 Everyone has his or her own way to cope with difficult experiences!
 So listen to yourself and find your source of power to become aware of the fact how beautiful you and your mind are.

 Feel the strength you gained during the battle against the former ED infested mind to finally tell the world who you are!